 Sadly this proves to be pointless, she ends up dying anyway.

-In The Outer Limits episode "A Feasibility Study", aliens who have been immobilized by disease abduct a whole neighborhood of humans.
+The Outer Limits: In the episode "A Feasibility Study", aliens who have been immobilized by disease abduct a whole neighborhood of humans.
 The people are informed that if they can survive the harsh environment of the aliens' home world, then the rest of the human race will be abducted and turned into slaves.
 The humans decide to deliberately infect themselves with the alien disease to save Earth, causing the aliens to cancel their plans for mass abduction.

 In the episode "Better Luck Next Time", the two protagonists defeat two evil Body Surfing aliens by killing the host bodies and then themselves.
 Too far away from any other people, the aliens die.